zoodogood/import-directory/readme.md

   // Import files from subfolders
   subfolders: false,

   // Ignore files not matching regular expression.
-Default all files that do not start with a dot and end with `.js`
+Default all files that do not start with a dot and ending with `.js`
   regex: /^[^.].*?\.js$/i,

   // Call a function on every import